 The therapeutic effects of CBD reach far beyond regular pains and aches.

-For example, at the American Academy of Dermatology’s 2018 annual meeting, the members suggested the use of topical CBD as a way to manage conditions such as acne, eczema, and psoriasis.
+For example, at the American Academy of Dermatology’s 2018 annual meeting, the members suggested the use of topical CBD for eczema, psoriasis, and other topical conditions such as acne.

 Can You Fail a Drug Test while Using CBD Roll-On?

 CBD alone shouldn’t show up on a drug test.
 That’s because drug tests aren’t looking for CBD.
 Instead, they’re focused on the metabolite of THC (THC-COOH).

 There’s a theoretical risk that you’ll have a false-positive result for THC if you take extremely high daily doses of full-spectrum CBD oil.
 However, the estimated dose is close to 2,000 mg, and most people don’t exceed 50 mg of CBD daily in their supplementation.